pjs8574/Seige-Tech/README.md

 -REQ-How many of the previous Tier item needed to make the next tier item should remain consistent.
 Right now it is 8.
 8 basicshawcrete to make ImpShawcrete, 6 BasicNades to make Improved nades.
 This may be dropped to a lower number -- a chat about resource balence is needed to finalize.

+-REQ-  The amount of items given has been adjsuted for the difficulty of retriving the crafting items.
+Shawcrete returns more items per tier of craft T1 ->8 T2 ->16 T3 -> 32 T4 -> 64

--REQ-How many of the crafted Items Produced should remain consistent accross item type.
-8 Tier crafting material per craft.
+-REQ- (deprecated) How many of the crafted Items Produced should remain consistent accross item type.
+4 Tier crafting material per craft.
 8 concrete per craft.
 2 grenades per craft.
 1 explosive block per craft.
 A chat about resource balence is needed to finalize.

 --Mod features (planned items, done iems etc)--